China seeks 'bold' steps to lift birth rate

 Mr Yang - who heads the country's Population Monitoring and Family Development department - said officials had to "firmly grasp the important window period of population development".

 Speaking to a state-backed health magazine, Mr Yang said concerns about the cost of childcare were having a detrimental impact on population growth.
-He also identified challenges around money and career goals as causes for for the decline.
+He also identified challenges around money and career goals as causes for the decline.

 "Local governments should be encouraged to actively explore and make bold innovations in reducing the cost of childbirth, childcare and education" to promote the long-term balanced development of the population, Mr Yang said.

-Some provinces have already begun implementing new measures to try to boost the birth rate, including giving money to sperm donors and giving unmarried couples who have children the same benefits as married couples.
+Some provinces have already begun implementing new measures to try to boost the birth rate, including giving money to sperm donors.

-In Sichuan, health authorities said they would allow unmarried couples to raise and family and enjoy benefits reserved for married couples.
+In Sichuan, health authorities said they would allow unmarried couples to raise a family and enjoy benefits reserved for married couples.
 Previously there was a ban on single women registering a birth.

-Authorities in the region also announced that couples would be allowed to have be allowed to have as many children as they want - a major reversal of the one -child poliy.
+Authorities in the region also announced that couples would be allowed to have as many children as they want - a major reversal of the one-child policy.

-A shrinking population, falling birth rate and the prospect of a fast-aging population poses a long-term challenge to the world's second largest economy, which only recently dropped ultra-strict COVID-19 curbs.
+A shrinking population, falling birth rate and the prospect of a fast-aging population poses a long-term challenge to the world's second largest economy, which only recently dropped ultra-strict Covid-19 curbs.

+In 2022, the population dropped by 850,000 people to 1.41175 billion, according to the National Bureau of Statistics.
+It was the first decline since 1961, the last year of China's Great Famine.

 A surging Indian economy also threatens to overtake China and push it down to third place.